-Your home isn’t as comfortable as it could be and your energy bills are through the roof, so you know it’s time for insulation.
+Your home isn’t as comfortable as it could be, and your energy bills are through the roof, so you know it’s time for installing home insulation.

 Here’s the big question – do you do it yourself or hire an experienced contractor?

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the lower peninsula.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of homes across the lower peninsula and greater Toledo area.
 We know quite a bit about insulation, so we can tell you which areas of your home can be a DIY project and when it is time to call in the professionals.

-Here are the pros and cons of the Do-It-Yourself insulation job and calling an insulation contractor.
+Here are the pros and cons of insulation DIY or professional insulation installation.

 DIY Insulation Pros and Cons